The Concussion Return to Play Guide for High School Athletes

 The NFL research may, in time, help high-school and college athletes.
 Still, more studies need to be done to determine the dangers to children and the best community and medical course of action in the treatment and prevention of TBI and other sports-related injuries among children.

-Contact us if your child has been injuried in high school sports.
+Contact us if your child has been injured in high school sports.

-The personal injury attorneys at Aiello, Harris, Abate, Law Group PC are experienced personal injury attorneys.
+The traumatic brain injury lawyers at Aiello, Harris, Abate Law Group PC are experienced personal injury attorneys.
 They work with medical professionals, including neurologists, to help determine the cause of sports-related concussions, what steps could have been taken to prevent the injury, and the medical care needed to treat the condition.
-To schedule an appointment with a sports injury attorney, please contact the firm at (908) 561-5577 for a free consultation, or complete our contact form to make an appointment.